sulami/blog/pages/cv.md

 - Hakyll - My blog is built using a quite elaborate Hakyll setup
 - LaTeX - The PDF version of this CV is generated using LaTeX
 - HTML/CSS/JS - Even as a backend developer you always write some
+- Emacs Lisp - Because I use Emacs for basically everything

 ## Languages